 HACIENDA BIKE TO WORK EVENTS

-On May 13th, Energizer Stations will be set up all over the Bay Area to celebrate Bike-to-Work Day.
-Hacienda will participate in an Energizer Station at the Dublin/Pleasanton BART station co-sponsored by Hacienda, the City of Pleasanton, the City of Dublin, Alameda County Public Works, Dublin Cyclery and BART.
-The first 300 cyclists to stop by the Dublin/Pleasanton Energizer Station will receive a free Cycling Commute Companion; a canvas tote bag filled with great cycling gear and more.
-Participating cyclists can look forward to a free bike safety check by Dublin Cyclery.
-Cyclists filling out a Bike to Work Day registration card will be entered into a drawing for a chance to win a free bike helmet or "Free Bicycle Flat Repair" coupons at a retail value of $25.00 each courtesy of Dublin Cyclery.
+On May 12th, Energizer Stations will be set up all over the Bay Area to celebrate Bike-to-Work Day.
+Hacienda is sponsoring an Energizer Station at the East Dublin/Pleasanton BART station in conjunction with the City of Pleasanton, the City of Dublin, Alameda County Public Works, Dublin Cyclery and BART.
+The first 400 cyclists to stop by the East Dublin/Pleasanton Energizer Station will receive a free Cycling Commute Companion; a canvas tote bag filled with great cycling gear and more.
+Participating cyclists can also receive a free bike safety check courtesy of Dublin Cyclery.
+Cyclists filling out a Bike to Work Day registration card will be entered into a drawing for a chance to win one of the many raffle prizes donated by local merchants.
 The Energizer Station will be open between 6:30 a.m. and 9 a.m. in the plaza area just outside the turnstiles.
-The Dublin/Pleasanton BART station sits in the middle of Interstate 580 and is easily accessed by Owens Drive from Pleasanton and by Dublin Boulevard from Dublin.
+The East Dublin/Pleasanton BART station sits in the middle of Interstate 580 and is easily accessed by Owens Drive from Pleasanton and by Dublin Boulevard from Dublin.

 Bike Safety Class

 Learn to drive a bike with a free urban bike safety class.
-Classes are being held throughout the Bay Area during April and May.
+Classes are being held throughout the Bay Area through May.
 This classroom course teaches street skills including the basics of safe cycling, riding in traffic, equipment, crash avoidance, rights and responsibility.
-A second day of instruction will consist of a 6 hour on-road course to practice what was taught in the street skills class.
-For more information on the classes or to sign-up, please contact Dave Campbell at firstname.lastname@example.org or at the Berkeley Bikestation (510) 548-7433 or visit: www.ebbc.org/safety.
+A second day of instruction consists of a 6 hour on-road course to practice what was taught in the street skills class.
+For more information on these classes or to sign-up, please contact Dave Campbell at firstname.lastname@example.org or at the Berkeley Bikestation (510) 548-7433 or visit: www.ebbc.org/safety.

 The Joseph Mendes Criterium

 There are a number of resources available for people interested in cycling.
 Follow this link to receive information and resources on a bike coalition located in your area: bicycling.511.org/organizations.htm.
 Your ultimate online guide to biking awaits at: www.mtc.ca.gov/library/2001_rtp/downloads/bike/final_plan/subareamaps.pdf.
+The Pleasanton Bikeways Map 2010 has information on the Pleasanton bikeway network along with related information and can be found at: www.ci.pleasanton.ca.us/pdf/traffic/bikeways-map.pdf.
 Finally, be sure to visit www.511.org as the Bay Area's best resource on bicycle commuting.
-For more information on Bike-to-Work Day 2010, just call 511 and use the voice activated system to ask for bicycling information or refer to the contacts below.
+For more information on Bike-to-Work Day 2011, just call 511 and use the voice activated system to ask for bicycling information or refer to the contacts below.

 East Bay Bicycle Coalition